How to Cook a Complete Shabbos Meal In The Oven

 I firmly decided that I needed to try it, even just so I could cross it off mentally and I could faithfully write this oven-prepared menu includes: “Everything but the soup.”

 Late Thursday night, I popped a soup and cholent in the oven, filled with self-doubt.
 What if it doesn’t work?
-I was petrified to peak.
+I was petrified to peek.
 I tried to keep myself occupied and distracted so I wouldn’t eat myself up for my silliness.

 Three hours later, I removed those two bubbling pans from the oven.